Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Ava’s conflicted: should she let her team stand by her and refuse to play, or should she spend this game on the bench?
 She doesn’t quite know what to do, but she does know one thing: she’s not interested in being the subject of Alex’s news story!
 Is Alex willing to give up her big scoop to support her sister?

-Two Steps Back CHAPTER ONE “Hello?
+“Hello?
 Yes, this is Alexandra Sackett.”
 Alex put her hand to her right ear to muffle the sounds of the food court.
 “Yes.
 I—I did?
 I did?
 Oh my gosh, thank you!
 Yes!
 Yes!
 Yes, I will!
 Thank you!
 Bye!”
 She clicked off her phone and stared at it in disbelief.

 Her friend Emily Campbell had paused in mid-sip of her raspberry smoothie.
 “What’s going on, Alex?
 Who was that?”